17 Top-Rated Beaches in Miami, FL

 A popular destination for those looking for a more low-key beach experience, this rustic beauty proffers visitors a welcome respite from the excitement found at Miami's bigger beaches.
 This tranquility helps boost the area's ranking as one of the best beaches in Miami for families.
 Don't worry, that doesn't mean you'll be bored.
 There are plenty of activities on offer, from cycling to windsurfing to kayaking to fishing.

 Feeling peckish?
-Grab a bite at the adorable Lighthouse Café, which offers sweeping vistas only made better by the delicious fare.
+Grab a bite at the adorable Lighthouse Café, which offers truly delicious fare.

 Insider's tip: No Name Harbor boasts boat launches and allows guests to drop anchor and camp in their boats overnight (for a small fee).